 It is possible for lawyers to conceal the fact that Prop 213 applies to their client until after there is an accepted offer, settlement and signed release; at which point, it is too late for the adjuster to renege on their offer.
 However, insurance adjusters have their own way of finding out whether Prop 213 applies to a particular claimant by running their own searches.

 Prop 213 can be harmful to plaintiffs/clients with numerous medical treatments who can only receive compensation for their medical bills.
 Sometimes, they can receive loss of income as well.
-However, pain and suffering is completely off limits.
+While a car accident lawsuit loan can help you cover such expenses until you obtain the settlement you deserve, under Prop 213, pain and suffering compensation is completely off limits.

 It is recommended to always have valid insurance to protect yourself and receive the compensation you deserve.